-The next Discovering the Power in Me workshop will be held on March 31 & April 1 at the Spinal Injuries Association’s Brisbane office.
+The next Discovering the Power in Me workshop will be held on March 31 & April 1 at Spinal Injuries Australia’s Brisbane office.
 To register, please contact our Peer Support Team on the details below.

 Proudly supported by nib foundation.